Morgan State University logo

 Key Highlights

-• The third-largest Historically Black College or University (HBCU) in the United States.
+• Third largest Historically Black College or University (HBCU) in the United States.

-• The School of Community Health and Policy's nursing class of 2018 achieved a perfect 100% pass rate on the NCLEX exam.
+• The 2018 nursing class achieved a perfect 100% pass rate on licensing exams.

-• The Clarence M. Mitchell Jr. School of Engineering contributes over two-thirds of Maryland's African-American Civil Engineers and 60% of its African-American Electrical Engineers.
+• The School of Engineering provides over two-thirds of Maryland's African-American Civil Engineers and 60% of its Electrical Engineers.

 Timeline